johnrh5x/MurdleTool/README.md

 # MurdleTool
-An interactive grid for solving Murdle puzzles.
+A Swing-based interactive grid for solving Murdle puzzles.
+Executable jar file compiled for Java 8 for maximum compatibilty.